astropy/astroquery/docs/ipac/ned/ned.rst

 Fetching other data tables for an object
 ----------------------------------------

-Several other data tables for an object may be fetched via the :meth:`~astroquery.ned.NedClass.get_table` queries.
+Several other data tables for an object may be fetched via the :meth:`~astroquery.ipac.ned.NedClass.get_table` queries.
 These take a keyword argument ``table``, which may be set to one of ``photometry``, ``diameters``, ``redshifts``, ``references`` or ``object_notes``.
 For instance the ``table=photometry`` will fetch all the relevant photometric data